SUPPORTED BY LILLY ENDOWMENT INC.

 The review committee will process applications on a rolling basis until all funds are allocated, awarding grants in 2-week windows.
 You will be notified via email of your application status.

-Awarded providers will receive funding approximately two weeks after submitting required paperwork.
+Awarded providers in round two of funding will receive funding approximately 30 days after submitting required paperwork.

 If you did not receive a confirmation email within an hour of submitting your application, please check all junk and spam folders, then email firstname.lastname@example.org.

 The grant is intended to support costs for which there are no other funds available, including expenses associated with operating safely in response to COVID-19.